-The Dryden-developed software achieves its high compression ratio by intelligently interpreting its maps rather than requiring absolute retention of all data.
+The Armstrong-developed software achieves its high compression ratio by intelligently interpreting its maps rather than requiring absolute retention of all data.
 For example, the DTM software notes the perimeter and depth of a mining pit but ignores contours that are irrelevant based on the climb and turn performance of a particular aircraft and therefore does not waste valuable computational resources.
 Through this type of intelligent processing, the software eliminates the need to maintain absolute retention of all data and achieves a much higher compression ratio than conventional terrain-mapping software.
 The resulting exceptional compression capability allows users to store a much larger library of DTMs in one place, enabling comprehensive map coverage at all times.

 Additionally, the ability to selectively tailor resolution of geographical details enables high-fidelity sections of terrain data to be incorporated seamlessly into a map.
 The software's real-time decompression capability makes it well-suited for use in aeronautics, marine charting and warning systems, missile guidance, geospatial information systems, and other types of terrain and geographic software.

-Dryden is pursuing patent protection for this technology.
+Armstrong is pursuing patent protection for this technology.

 This technology is part of NASA's Innovative Partnerships Office, which seeks to transfer technology into and out of NASA to benefit the space program and U.S. industry.
 NASA invites companies to consider licensing the Global Elevation Data Adaptive Compression Algorithms (DRC-009-008) for commercial applications.